Voice

 Encryption Mode

-Finally, the voice server will respond with an Opcode 4 Session Description that includes the mode and secret_key, a 32 byte array used for sending and receiving voice data:
+Finally, the voice server will respond with an Opcode 4 Session Description that includes the mode and secret_key, a 32 byte array used for sending and receiving RTC data:

 Session Description Structure